qmk/qmk_firmware/docs/feature_unicode.md

 #define UNICODE_SONG_OSX_RALT COIN_SOUND
 ```

-### Unicode Input Method Customization
+### Additional Customization

-The "start" and "finish" functions for unicode method can be customized locally.
-A great use for this is to customize the input methods if you don't use the default keys.
-Or to add visual, or audio feedback when inputting unicode characters.
+The functions for starting and finishing Unicode input on your platform can be overridden locally.
+Possible uses include customizing input mode behavior if you don't use the default keys, or adding extra visual/audio feedback to Unicode input.

-* `void unicode_input_start(void)` - This sends the initial sequence that tells your platform to enter Unicode input mode.
+* `void unicode_input_start(void)` – This sends the initial sequence that tells your platform to enter Unicode input mode.
 For example, it presses Ctrl+Shift+U on Linux and holds the Option key on Mac.
-* `void unicode_input_finish (void)` - his is called to exit Unicode input mode, for example by pressing Space or releasing the Option key.
+* `void unicode_input_finish(void)` – This is called to exit Unicode input mode, for example by pressing Space or releasing the Option key.

 You can find the default implementations of these functions in [`process_unicode_common.c`](https://github.com/qmk/qmk_firmware/blob/master/quantum/process_keycode/process_unicode_common.c).

 ## `send_unicode_hex_string`